Jessikka Aro

-Jessikka Aro (born 19 December 1980) is a Finnish journalist working for Finland's public service broadcaster Yle and an author of a non-fiction book Putin's Trolls.
-In September 2014, she began to investigate pro-Russian Internet trolls, but became a victim of their activities herself.
+Jessikka Aro (born 19 December 1980) is an award-winning Finnish investigative reporter working for Finland's public service broadcaster Yle, specializing in Russia, extremism and information warfare.
+She is the author of the non-fiction books Putin's Trolls: On the Frontlines of Russia's Information War Against the World and Putin's World War.
+Due to her investigations of pro-Russian Internet trolls and their influence on public debates outside Russia's borders, she became the target of an international propaganda and hate speech campaign.
 This harassment led to three people being convicted in October 2018.

-In 2019 she was notified that she was to receive an International Women of Courage Award from the U.S. Department of State but this was rescinded just before the ceremony.

-Russian trolls
+Aro won the Bonnier Journalism Prize in 2016 for her work exposing Russian trolls on social media.
+In 2019, the U.S. Department of State awarded her the International Women of Courage Award, but the award was mysteriously rescinded just before the ceremony.
+In June 2024, the U.S. Embassy in Finland recognized her work with the Ambassador Hickey Woman of Courage Award.

+Investigations of pro-Kremlin social media trolls

-Aro saw the actions of Kremlin-connected internet trolls as "a threat to Finnish people's freedom of speech" telling Deutsche Welle (DW) she "was really astonished to find out that it's quite big—super big actually."
+Aro saw the actions of Kremlin-connected internet trolls as "a threat to Finnish people's freedom of speech" telling Deutsche Welle (DW) she "was really astonished to find out that it's quite big — super big actually."

 After a visit to St Petersburg to investigate the Internet Research Agency, where she interviewed employees at the troll factory who create fake online accounts and produce fake stories, she encountered a significant backlash from pro-Russian trolls.
 She has described abusive responses including a phone call from a Ukrainian number with the sound of a machine gun firing on the other end, as well as a cell phone text message purporting to be from her father (who had died 20 years earlier) indicating "he was keeping watch on her".
 Russian nationalist websites described her as working for the West's security agencies.
 A vocal critic was Johan Bäckman, who made false claims about her assisting the Estonian and United States security services.
 Aro told Foreign Policy magazine: "The goal of these campaigns is to discredit the voices in Finland that are critical of Russia."
 Her series of articles led to Aro receiving Bonnier's Award for Journalism in March 2016.

 Officials with the European Union told the Sydney Morning Herald it was an escalation of Russian "information warfare" against the West.
 In 2016, Aro published an article in the journal of the centre-right European Peoples Party describing the "brutal" harassment that she attributes to Russian trolls.
 This behaviour includes doxing such as revealing her conviction for drug possession when she was 20, which was turned into a false claim she is a "NATO drug dealer".